Tanaguru/RGAA3-2016/docs/Rule-1-2-6.md

 For each element of **Set3** (decorative `<embed>` not identified by a html marker), check that the `"aria-label"`, `"aria-describedby"` and `"aria-labelledby"` attributes are missing on the tag or least one its children.

-For each element returning false in **Test6**, raise a MessageB.

 For each element returning true in **Test6**, raise a MessageC.

 #### Messages

-##### MessageB : Check the nature of the image with a not empty alternative

--    code : CheckNatureOfElementWithNotEmptyAltAttribute
--    status: Pre-qualified
--    parameter : text, Snippet
--    present in source : yes

 ##### MessageC : Check the nature of the image with a empty alternative

--    code : CheckNatureOfElementWithEmptyAltAttribute
+-    code : CheckNatureOfElementWithEmptyAlternative
--    status: Pre-qualified
+-    status: Pre-qualified (NMI-Neutral)
 -    parameter : text, Snippet
 -    present in source : yes